 Chatbot

-The number of chatbots you now see has increased dramatically in recent years, with more and more retail businesses adopting this technology.
+The number of chatbots installed on websites has increased dramatically in recent years, with more and more retail businesses adopting this technology.
 Most chatbots use artificial intelligence, or AI, to improve customer experience and streamline the customer journey.
 They are a critical touchpoint that can help convert customers from browsing your site to making a purchase.
 If you do not already have a chatbot, investing in one is an easy and effective way to improve CX.

 With an open rate of 98%, text messages are a powerful customer touchpoint.
 While many retail businesses have yet to use SMS as a marketing channel, incorporating this into your strategy can be very effective.